AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

-> Note: we have to help the compiler a bit by explicitly widening the exception type to `UserValidationException`,
+> Note: We have to help the compiler a bit by explicitly widening the exception type to `UserValidationException`,
-> otherwise `mapN` won't be able to concatenate the list of errors.
+> otherwise, `mapN` won't be able to concatenate the list of errors.
 > {: .prompt-info }

-Of course, you can extract each validation to a separate method to make it more readable or to be able to reuse it.
-With this approach we get either a valid `User` instance or a list of all validation errors that occurred.
-In my opinion, in most cases this is the best solution.
+Of course, you can extract each validation into a separate method to make the code more readable or to be able to reuse it.
+With this approach, we either get a valid `User` instance or a list of all the validation errors that occurred.
+In my opinion, this is the best solution in most cases.

 You can find the code for the examples above [on Scastie](https://scastie.scala-lang.org/03eGrI5tRp2F9VwNzbUH3A).

 ## Summary

-And that would be it.
-I hope that even if you have a different opinion than mine, the post didn't discourage you from thinking about the topic.
-I think that refined types are a great tool, but I don't see any broad use cases for them in production code.
-We have a powerful type system in Scala, and we should use it to our advantage.
-This doesn't necessarily mean that we have to use refined types.
-In my opinion, we can achieve much better results with regular types and smart constructors.
-They provide the same benefits at runtime, while also being more flexible and easier to maintain in the long run.
+And that’s a wrap!
+I hope that, even if you don’t fully agree with my perspective, this post has sparked some thoughtful consideration on the topic.
+I believe refined types are a unique tool, but I don’t see many broad use cases for them in production code.
+Scala’s type system is powerful, and we should leverage it to our advantage.
+That doesn’t necessarily mean we need to rely on refined types.
+In my opinion, regular types paired with smart constructors can achieve the same benefits at runtime while offering more flexibility and easier long-term maintenance.

-Also, novadays we quite often raise the topic of how easy it is to onboard new developers to Scala.
+Nowadays, we often raise the topic of how easy it is to onboard new developers to Scala.
 I think that refined types are a great example of how we can make it harder.
-It's another tool to learn, and another library to maintain.
+It's another tool to learn and another library to maintain.
-Smart constructors are a well-known pattern, and most developers will be able to understand them without any additional learning curve.
-While compilation errors might be useful, I think that overall a well-defined validation logic is much more readable and robust (but always remember to test it!).
+Smart constructors, on the other hand, are a well-established pattern, and most developers can grasp them with little extra learning.
+While compilation errors are valuable, I believe that well-defined validation logic is generally more readable and robust — just be sure to test it thoroughly!

-If you have any questions or comments to share, feel free to leave them below.
-I'm always happy to discuss different opinions and learn about your experiences.
+If you have any questions or comments, feel free to share them below.
+I’m eager to hear different opinions and learn about your experiences.
 Thanks for reading!